daimh/daisplay/README.md

 #### Package and install your own customzation
 	$ /home/pi/daisplay/usr/lib/daisplay/bin/daisplay-dpkg-deb
-	# copy the deb file to a new Raspbian Lite, log in to the new Pi
+	# copy the deb file to a new Raspberry Pi OS Lite, log in to the new Pi
 	$ sudo apt install ./daisplay_custom.deb
 	$ sudo /usr/lib/daisplay/bin/daisplay-init-step-1
 	$ sudo shutdown -r now